SilkRose/Pony/archive/blogs/census-consensus.md

 ### Story Covers

-After Math did such a good job making the icons, I decided to see what I could do in Inkscape to make a cover.
+After Spook did such a good job making the icons, I decided to see what I could do in Inkscape to make a cover.

 Celestia theme cover:
 ![Celestia Cover](https://census.silkrose.dev/assets/cover-light.png)